LSE Congress

 • Prepare a submission explaining why their department is the best suited to represent LSE at HLPF 2925 and which two SDGs they have chosen to focus on and why (Winter Term).

-• Participate in a one-day plenary simulation exercise of an “LSE Congress Summit” in which they will compete to represent LSE at the HLPF 2025 (Spring Term)
+• Participate in a one-day plenary simulation exercise “LSE Congress Summit” (22 March 2024)

 What are the benefits for students?